NRB Overnight Trips August 21-23 (optional)

 Whitewater Rafting and Hiking – Beaver Brook Adirondacks, NY

-You should go on this trip if you like adventure, you’re not afraid of getting wet, and you want to meet other first- year students who enjoy the outdoors and sleeping in tents riverside without the conveniences of modern bathroom facilities.
+You should go on this trip if you like adventure, you’re not afraid of getting wet, and you want to meet other first-year students who enjoy the outdoors and sleeping in tents riverside without the conveniences of modern bathroom facilities.
 This trip is a fantastic way to see the Adirondacks and get connected with classmates.
-The trip begins as you float down class III rapids on day one, followed by your choice of either hiking or fishing on day two.
-The third day will continue with more whitewater rafting, and riding rail bikes back.
-During this adventure, you’ll become an integral part of a team that must work collaboratively to overcome challenges such as lighting a fire, cooking meals, and transporting gear.
+The trip begins with a full day of Class III rafting to a campsite on the Hudson River.
+The second day has opportunities for hiking and swimming.
+Day three, you'll pack up camp and rail bike out alongside the river.
+During this adventure, you’ll become an integral part of a team that must work collaboratively to overcome challenges such as lighting a fire, setting up camp, and transporting gear.

 Capacity = 24 students